ahmedmohey2040-blip/automated-train-protection-system/README.md

 The sensor sends ultrasonic waves toward the railway path and receives the reflected waves from objects in front of the train.

-The distance to the detected obstacle is calculated from the time taken for the ultrasonic wave to travel to the obstacle and return to the sensor.
+The distance to the detected obstacle is calculated based on the time required for the ultrasonic wave to travel to the obstacle and return to the sensor.

 The basic distance relationship is:

 `Distance = (Speed × Time) / 2`

-where the division by two accounts for the outgoing and returning path of the ultrasonic wave.
+The division by two accounts for the outgoing and returning path of the ultrasonic wave.

 ### 2. Warning and Train Protection

-When an obstacle is detected, the system provides visual and audible warnings using LEDs and a buzzer.
+When an obstacle is detected according to the programmed conditions, the system provides visual and audible warnings using LEDs and a buzzer.

-According to the defined conditions in the prototype, the control system can activate the motor control circuit to stop the model train when the obstacle remains within the danger condition.
+When the obstacle reaches the defined danger condition, the control system can activate the H-Bridge motor control circuit to stop the model train.

 ### 3. Railway Signal Sequence